sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

   }

-The ``PayrollCalculator`` class listed above calculates and prints the weekly pay for two employees.
-Do you notice any redundancy?
 The table below displays the code for each employee side by side.
 The first three lines of code are the same except for the value in the right hand side of each assignment, while the last two lines of code are identical.
-We can eliminate redundancy by adding a new method named ``calculatePay``.
+We can eliminate the redundant calculation and printing by adding a new method named ``calculatePay``.
 The method will compute the weekly pay for an employee based on their hourlyRate and hoursWorked.
 We need 3 formal parameters to allow different values to be passed into the method: employee, hourlyRate, and hoursWorked.